CloudyUnity/High5ive/README.md

 - Keep stuff indented properly!
 Use Ctrl-T to do it automatically.
 - "var" is BANNED except for during foreach loops.

-## Using the UI

-- Create Widgets then add them to your screen using the `addWidget` method.
-- Create methods then link them to your widgets with the `widget.getEvent().addHandler(e -> eventHandler(e));` pattern.
-- If you're creating a new widget with child widgets, they **must** be added to the `m_children` ArrayList.
-    - Events will be called on child widgets.
-    - Parent widgets are responsible for calling the `draw` method on child widgets.
-This is so that the parent can control the order they get drawn in and if they get drawn at all.
-This may change in the future.

-## How to commit your changes to github using Git Bash

-Note that you might be able to do this using a git extension for processing, cmd or otherwise but I'll explain how I do it.

-1. Open up Git Bash
-2. Change to the directory.
-For me it's:
-    cd "C:\Users\finnw\OneDrive\Documents\Trinity\CS\Project\FATMKM"
-3. Add all your changes to the current working commit
-    git add .
-4. Make a commit
-    git commit -m "Commit message describing what was changed"
-5. Push your changes to the remote branch
-    git push origin master
-6. If you get no error messages, congrats you have pushed your changes successfully!
-Go check the github to make sure it worked.
-If you get an error message like this then continue following these instructions:
-     ! [rejected]        master -> master (fetch first)
-    error: failed to push some refs to 'https://github.com/CloudyUnity/ProcessingFATMKM.git'

-### How to merge your local repo with the master branch:

-7. Pull the master branch changes into your local repo
-    git pull --rebase origin master
-8. You might be asked to resolve some conflicts.
-If you can get git working with some text editors it can make your life easier.
-9. Conflict with missing file.
-For example if a file was removed in the master branch but you were making changes to it.
-Move all your changes outside of the file and then delete it
-    git rm fileNameExample.txt
-10. Other conflicts.
-I don't have experience here but try your best.
-Don't accidentaly delete everything without a backup.
-Try doing this to add new files to the commit:
-    git add .
-11. Now that you have resolved all conflicts you can continue
-    git rebase --continue
-12. You'll be asked to make a commit message again.
-If you're not familiar with vim text editors this may help:
-    "i" enters insert mode where you can add text to your message
-    "Esc" exits insert mode to allow you to use the following commands
-    ":w" writes and saves the changes
-    ":q" quits the editor.
-Make sure to do ":w" first
-    You should see this message:
-        Successfully rebased and updated refs/heads/master.
-13. Now that your local repo is synced up it's time to push your changes again git push origin master
-14. Once committed to master, delete your branch or local repo to prevent it getting behind.

 ## Troubleshooting

-- Cannot get working directory:
-    - Use `sketchPath()`
-- Fill not working with a variable of type `color`:
-    - Store the colour as an `int` then call fill as `fill(color(variable));`
 - Getting the error "The nested type ApplicationClass cannot hide an enclosing type.":
     - Delete "sketch.properties" file.
     - Ensure project directory is named "High5ive".

-## Jobs:

-- Preprocess data into binary (Kyara (Cosmo) McWilliam (Cajm0))
-- Read data very efficiently (Thomas Creagh (Thomas Creagh))
-- Query data (Thomas Creagh (Thomas Creagh) & Kyara (Cosmo) McWilliam (Cajm0))
-- Manipulate data (Thomas Creagh (Thomas Creagh) & Kyara (Cosmo) McWilliam (Cajm0))
-- Conjoin data with other dataset (Thomas Creagh (Thomas Creagh) & Kyara (Cosmo) McWilliam (Cajm0))
-- Create GUI widgets (Alex Robertson (roberta1tcd))
-- 3D flight map (Finn Wright (CloudyUnity))
-- 2D flight map (Mateusz Orlowski (MO1805))
-- Design the gui place widgets (Matthew Poole (MPoole1105))